 -

 The LMU visual identity system contains graphic marks, wordmarks and combinations that form lock-ups.
-Add in the university color palette and the logo options expand even further.

 -